givingjar/filing-cabinet/files/handbook/conflict-of-interest-policy.md

 Each director, principal officer, and member of a committee with governing board delegated powers shall annually sign a statement which affirms such person:

 1. Has received a copy of the conflicts of interest policy,

-2. Has read and understands the policy,
+2. Has read and understands the policy, and

-3. Has agreed to comply with the policy, and
+3. Has agreed to comply with the policy.
-4. Understands the Organization is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.

 ## Article VII